AntipovDen/Personal-page-generator/README.md

         `[click me to get to google](https://google.com)`
     - To add a list you just add a bunch of lines, each of which starts with `-`.
 An example of a section with a list is the "Awards" section on the screenshots above. you also can use HTML or Markdown features in the lists.
     - The lists with specified items are mostly used for the lists with dates (e.g., working experience or education).
 The example is the "Education and career section" in the screenshots above.
 To make such a list, you should start each line with `*` symbol and use the column `:` to separate the dates from the item content.
-    - If you name some section "Publications", then the generator can fill it with the list of you publication (see instructions on it below).
+    - If you name some section "Publications", then the generator can fill it with the list of your publication (see instructions on it below).
 You can also add some content here, it will be added after the list of publications.

 ## [Optional] Preparing the bibliography